nathan-v/aws_okta_keyman/README.md

 ## Features

 We have support for logging into Okta, optionally handling MFA Authentication, and then generating new SAML authenticated AWS sessions.
-In particular, this tool has a few core features.
+This tool has a few core features that help set it apart from other similar tools that are available.

 ### Optional MFA Authentication

 If you organization requires MFA for the _[initial login into Okta][okta_mfa]_, we will automatically detect that requirement during authentication and prompt the user to complete the Multi Factor Authentication.
+At this time application-level MFA is not supported.

 In particular, there is support for standard passcode based auth, as well as support for [Okta Verify with Push][okta_verify] and [Duo Auth][duo_auth].
 If both